 Pros: Has a walk-in-closet | Has a window facing the inner yard of the building

 Cons: It is next to the kitchen, so whenever someone uses it, it's possible to hear some noises.

-Now, let’s get to the 5 methods to fairly split the rent.
+Now, let’s get to the 5 ways to fairly split rent between roommates.